kritkaran94/Hardware-acceleration-of-pi/README.md

 -----------------------------

-Project Status :  Completion Level 80%
+Project Status :  Complete

 -----------------------------

-Left In between due to Summer Internship at CBIX India 2015 and due to an unsuccessful application for VisPy during GSOC 2015.

-Though, the effort was appreciated by mentors Cyrille Rossant and Almer Klien.
+The effort was appreciated by mentors Cyrille Rossant and Almer Klien.

 ----------------------------